Listed below are general questions regarding dentistry and dental care. Select a question to view the Canadian Dental Associations' (CDA) response.

 If you have already left the dental office without asking questions, call back later.
 Be careful about getting information from unknown sources, including sources on the Internet.
 Some of this information may not be reliable.

-If, after all of your questions have been answered you are still uncertain, you may wish to get a second opinion from another dentist.
+After all your questions have been answered, if you are still uncertain, you may wish to get a second opinion from another dentist.
 Often, a second opinion will give you confidence that your dentist has planned the right treatment for you.

 A directory of provincial dental regulatory authorities is available on CDA's website at: http://www.cda-adc.ca/en/oral_health/reg_authorities/.